-Introduction: Make Arduino Simon Game in 2 Minutes!
+Introduction: Make an Arduino Simple Simon Says Game in 2 Minutes !

 NO Jumpers!
 NO Wires!
 NO Soldering!
 NO Breadboard!

 So you want to show off your micro-controller in concert with some add-on peripheral models really quickly, before friends or relative are on their way...